nens/raster-feeder/README.rst

 the target group and the connection details of the suppliers are to be entered in the respective localconfig.py of the subpackage.

+ALARMTESTER: Worldwide from -3 to 10 and back with 5-minute resolution.
 NOWCAST: 3 hour NRR extrapolation with 5-minute resolution.
 HARMONIE: 48 hour model forecast with 1-hour resolution.
 STEPS: 1 hour model forecast with 1-hour resolution.

 To create the group of rotating stores (per product)::

+    $ bin/alarmtester-init
     $ bin/nowcast-init
     $ bin/harmonie-init
     $ bin/steps-init